 Probate is the legal process to administer a decedent’s estate.
 Court probate proceedings are not always necessary and can be avoided in many cases.
 If Court proceedings are required, we assist you through the process, provide advice, and help with handling any issues that may arise.
 Most probate matters can be handled cost-effectively and without litigation.

-Probate matters can be very simple or very complex and may involve family disputes, community property rights, rights of children from prior relationships, creditor claims, business and real estate issues.
-We have many years of experience helping families handle all these matters.
+Probate matters can be very simple or very complex and may involve family disputes, community property rights, rights of children from prior relationships, creditor claims, as well as business and real estate issues.
+We have many years of experience helping families resolve these matters.

 Formal or informal probates include the following steps:

 - Preparing an Inventory

 - Preparing (or waiving) an accounting of the estate

 It is important that families get the advice they need to comply with the legal requirements and make the process as efficient and smooth as possible at a very difficult time.